Grasslands have the power to create profitable farms, healthy environments, and diverse communities.

 In Wisconsin, 41% of milk produced comes from the largest 5% of farmers with herds averaging 1,172 confined dairy cows.
 These dairy cows spend their entire life on concrete and average just two productive years in the herd they are culled.

 It doesn’t have to be that way.
-Cattle, sheet and goats are ruminants and are able to digest grass and clover and turn them into high quality milk and meat.
+Cattle, sheep and goats are ruminants and are able to digest grass and clover and turn them into high quality milk and meat.
 They can live entirely on perennial pastures and hay with no grain.
 And these perennial pastures can deliver a suite of ecosystem services like improved water quality, carbon storage all while providing high quality, tasty grass-fed meat and dairy.
 Learn more about grasslands and how you can be part of the solution.

 Well-managed grasslands reduce feed, machinery, and veterinary costs while providing for people and caring for the land.